A Guide To Simplified Expenses For Small Businesses

 101 or more £26.00

-The number of hours worked in a month is the number of hours spent wholly and exclusively on work done by the person, or any employee of the person, in the person’s home wholly and exclusively for the purposes of the trade.
+The number of hours worked in a month should reflect the hours spent entirely on work done at home for the business.

 1 £350